-A year of stunning loss for the Allman Brothers Band began on January 24 with the news that Butch Trucks, one of the two drummers in passed away, in West Palm Beach, Fla.
-The cause of death was not initially known but new information on Jan.
-26 revealed Trucks took his own life.
+A year of stunning loss for the Allman Brothers Band began on January 24 with the news that Butch Trucks, one of their two drummers, had passed away in West Palm Beach, Fla.
+The cause of death was not initially known but subsequent information revealed Trucks took his own life.
 He was 69.

 Along with the band’s other drummer, Jai Johanny Johanson, known as Jaimoe, Trucks was a founding member of the Southern Rock giants, along with Gregg and Duane Allman, Dickey Betts and Berry Oakley.
 Duane Allman and Oakley precede him in death.